Unboxed-Software/solana-course/content/arbitrary-cpi.md

+---
-# Arbitrary CPI
+title: Arbitrary CPI

-# Lesson Objectives

-*By the end of this lesson, you will be able to:*
+objectives:
 - Explain the security risks associated with invoking a CPI to an unknown program
 - Showcase how Anchor’s CPI module prevents this from happening when making a CPI from one Anchor program to another
 - Safely and securely make a CPI from an Anchor program to an arbitrary non-anchor program
+---

 # TL;DR